MichaelBehr/Vertex-Cover-Optimization/README.md

 # ECE650
 This project involves solving the vertex cover, optimization problem using Python, and C++.
-All descriptions for each assignment are pulled directly from the PDF descriptions provided through the course.
+All descriptions for each assignment are pulled directly from the PDF descriptions provided throughout the course.

 ### Main Technology
 * Languages: Python, C++